dydxprotocol/v4-documentation/pages/governance/proposing_a_new_market.md

 - Kucoin
 - MEXC

-(only consider on a discretionary basis)
+Use at discretion:
 - HTX (previously Huobi)
 - Bitstamp

-Exchanges not included in the above list are not currently supported by the software.
-Furthermore, we do not recommend tickers from the following exchanges as oracle sources:
+Not recommended:
 - Bitfinex
 - BinanceUS
 - Crypto.com

+Exchanges not included in the above list are not currently supported by the software.

-### `exchange_config_json`
+`exchange_config_json`

 Below is an example `json` string for `exchange_config_json`.
 To convert this string into a single-line, quote-escaped string: